 Anyone can book a private room or event space with an open bar.
 Why not do something different this time, something your group will truly never forget?
-Maybe you’d like to cook a meal together at the uber cool new cooking club, Kitchen Collective.
-Or stage a moving dinner party on the Napa Valley Wine Train.
+Maybe you’d like to cook a meal together or stage a moving dinner party on the Napa Valley Wine Train.

 Added bonus: our local businesses need our support more than ever following the wildfires, and a great way to help is to think Wine Country as you plan your next holiday party, corporate team building or special occasion get-together.